PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 <img src="ReadMe\media\image2.png" style="width:5.2949in;height:1.30519in" />

-Once you have configure a **powerBiReportAura** component with a workspace Id and Report Id, this component will pass these two parameter values when it calls **getEmbeddingDataForReport**.
-The **PowerBiEmbedManager** class responds to a call to **getEmbeddingDataForReport** by returning the embedding data and the embed token requires to embed a report in the browser.
+Once you have configure a **powerBiReportAura** component with a workspace ID and Report ID, these two configuration valued will be passed as parameters when the component calls **getEmbeddingDataForReport**.
+The **PowerBiEmbedManager** class responds to a call to **getEmbeddingDataForReport** by returning the embedding data and the embed token which will be used to embed a report in the browser.

 <img src="ReadMe\media\image3.png" style="width:4.83117in;height:1.24941in" />

-Once the call to **getEmbeddingDataForReport** returns back to the browser, the **powerBiReportAura** component has all the embedding data and the embed token required to embed a report.
-In a final step, the **powerBiReportAura** component uses the Power BI JavaScript API complete the report embedding process in the browser.
+Once the call to **getEmbeddingDataForReport** returns back to the browser, the **powerBiReportAura** component has the embedding data and the embed token required to embed a report.
+In a final step, the **powerBiReportAura** component executes JavaScript code in the browser using the Power BI JavaScript API complete the report embedding process.

 <img src="ReadMe\media\image4.png" style="width:5.14935in;height:1.34329in" />

-As the embedded report is loaded, it establishes a direct connection to the Power BI Service.
+When a Power BI report is embedded on a Lightning application page, it establishes a direct connection back to the Power BI Service.
 As users begin to interact with the report by setting filters and adjusting slicers, these user actions result in direct calls to the Power BI Service.

 <img src="ReadMe\media\image5.png" style="width:5.1039in;height:1.75628in" />